ryandoren/ryandoren.github.io/gatech-cs1301xiv/index.md

 🐍[Classes and Objects - the Basics](http://interactivepython.org/courselib/static/thinkcspy/ClassesBasics/toctree.html) and [Classes and Objects - Digging a Little Deeper](http://interactivepython.org/courselib/static/thinkcspy/ClassesDiggingDeeper/toctree.html), from *How to Think Like a Computer Scientist*

 ## Chapter 5.2: Algorithms
+**Algorithm:** Technically, a collection of steps that transforms input into output; commonly, a complex set of lots of steps that is only feasible to perform with the efficiency of a computer.
+They generally exist separate and apart from our particular computer implementation of them.

+Famous Algorithms:
+- **Data compression:** taking very large files and communicating them with a fraction of the data in a way that loses as little actual meaning as possible.
+Algorithms responsible for effective compression are used to run video streaming services, online multiplayer games, and more.

+- **Random number generation:** algorithms that take some variable input and use it to algorithmically replicate something resembling truly random numbers.

+- **Search algorithms:** search in the way that in internet search engines.
+Algorithms underlie Google's efforts to predict what you're searching for based on your keywords, relationships between websites, and past users experiences.

+### Complexity and Big O Notation
+**Complexity:** The rate at which the number of operations requires to run an algorithm grows based on the value of the input on which it operates.
+Usually when discussing complexity we talk in terms of worst case scenarios, also known as "upper bounds" on how long something could take.

+**Big O Notation:** A notation for expressing the **worst-case efficiency** of an algorithm in terms of the size of the input.

+Big o is a measure of algorithmic complexity.
+In big o we ask, given a data set of size n, how many operations are required to complete this algorithm?
+However, what we're really interested in with big o notation, are differences of **orders of magnitude**.
+So it's common to *leave out the coefficients* and describe algorithms simply as having o of terms just related to n (e.g., n squared) complexity.
+In fact, the "o" in big o notation, stands for the **order of the function**.

+There also exist **Big Ω (Omega) Notation**, which expresses the **best-case efficiency** of an algorithm, and **Big θ (Theta) Notation**, which expresses the **typical-case efficiency** of an algorithm. *Big O is used most commonly.*

+These various values exist, though, because some algorithms are generally very efficiency, but are very inefficient with certain types of data.
+For example, there exists a sorting algorithm called QuickSort that is generally extremely efficient, but whose efficiency plummets if there are a lot of duplicate values in the data set that it's sorting.

+Common Big O Values:
+- $ c = \pm\sqrt{a^2 + b^2} $ 和 \\( f(x)=\int_{-\infty}^{\infty} \hat{f}(\xi) e^{2 \pi i \xi x} d \xi \\)